Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

-\begin{Rem} The exponential family depends on $A$ only through its row span $\mathcal{L}$.
+\begin{Rem} Under the assumption that the row span of $A$ contains the vector $(1,\dots,1)$ the exponential family depends on $A$ only through its row span.
 Different matrices with the same row span lead to different parametrizations of the same exponential family.
-In the following it will be convenient to fix one parametrization, hence we work with matrices $A$ instead of vector spaces $\mathcal{L}$. \end{Rem}
+In the following it will be convenient to fix one parametrization, hence we work with matrices $A$ instead of vector spaces. \end{Rem}

 The geometrical structure of the boundary of $\clEqA$ is encoded in the polytope of possible values that the map $A\colon \overline{\mathcal{P}}(\mathcal{X}) \to \mathbb{R}^{d}, x\mapsto Ax$ takes: \begin{Def} The \emph{convex support} of $\mathcal{E}_{q,A}$ is the polytope